fluxninja/aperture/docs/content/get-started/installation/controller.md

    ```

 2. Configure the below parameters for the Controller Custom Resource by creating
-   a `values.yaml` with below parameters and pass it with `helm upgrade`:
+   a `values.yaml` with below parameters and pass it with `helm install`:

    :::info